 From Jonesboro to Little Rock to Bentonville, Arkansas has taken steps to make the state a desirable location for businesses and startups, creating a “single point of contact” system and removing confusing bureaucratic processes.
 It’s a national leader for the aerospace and aviation industry (Arkansas’s second-leading export) and represents a diverse economy of corporate retailers, food and beverage manufacturers, and transportation, distribution, and logistics companies.

 Despite the presence of corporate giants, 99% of businesses in the state are categorized as small.
 Arkansas’s small businesses employ more than 479,000 people, accounting for 47% of the state’s private workforce.
 However, with more than 28,300 workplace injuries and 76 fatalities across all industries in 2017, small businesses need to make sure they are protecting their employees and assets with workers’ comp coverage.

 With few exceptions, if you have three or more employees working in Arkansas, your small business is required to carry workers’ compensation insurance.
 Workers’ comp covers work-related injuries and illnesses regardless of fault.
 Employers that do not comply with the state’s workers’ comp laws may face penalties and lose protections afforded them by workers’ compensation insurance.

-Pie Insurance is excited to be a new provider of workers’ compensation insurance in Arkansas.
+Pie Insurance is proud to provide workers’ compensation insurance to Arkansas’ small businesses.